ajmeese7/finance-dashboard/README.md

 - Need to kill Mongo connections after a certain amount of time somehow, and have a procedure to re-establish connectivity should the need arise while a tab is still open.

-## Wishlist
-- Option to change profile picture; haven't added yet because so far I don't need to store any images for this project and I wasn't looking to add storage outside MongoDB quite yet.
-- "Joint Net Worth" feature to see how much money is shared by two profiles; can be used for relationships/couples.
-- 404 page for username that doesn't exist, and private page indicator if applicable

 ## Development
 ### Install
 - `yarn`